ChuoqiChen12/ChuoqiChen12.github.io/_posts/2022-05-06-image-segementation.md

 ## Related Work(Baseline)
 In this section, recent work for medical image segmentation will be gone through.
 To achieve pixel-wise classification, reseachers proposed the encoder-decoder network structure.
 UNet is one of the most outstanding works among them.
 Based on the structure, novel techniques have been introducrure into UMet.
 ### ResUNet
 Residual UNet(ResUNet) is inspired by ResNet.
 Previous results showed that with the humber of network layers increased, the feature identities and performance will loss.
 It is caused by vanishing gradients in deep network.
+By concatenating
 ### TramsUNet

 ### Swin-UNet